-MIG welding with shielding gases produces cleaner and faster welds, and removes the need to frequently stop to replace electrodes like you would in stick welding.
-Reduced clean up and increased efficiency also come with using shielding gases, but it helps to understand the role these gases play in the welding process, as well as the different gases available and their specific properties.
+MIG welding with shielding gases produces cleaner and faster welds and removes the need to frequently stop to replace electrodes like you would in stick welding.
+Reduced clean-up and increased efficiency also come with using shielding gases, but it helps to understand the role these gases play in the welding process, as well as what gas is used for MIG welding and their specific properties.

 The main intent of using a shielding gas is to avoid exposing the molten weld pool to the oxygen, hydrogen, and nitrogen in the air around you.
 Various problems can arise from the reaction of these elements in the weld pool, including excessive spatter, and holes in the weld bead, known as porosity, that results in weaker welds.

 Technically, when carbon dioxide or oxygen is used, it is no longer MIG, or Metal Inert Gas, welding.
 It is then MAG, or Metal Active Gas, welding.
 This is because neither carbon dioxide nor oxygen is an inert gas.
 MIG welding utilizes inert shielding gases, such as helium or argon, whereas MAG uses active gases instead.

 Choosing the Right Gas: What Gas is Used for MIG Welding?

 Different gases play different roles in the welding process, from weld penetration to arc stability to the finished weld itself.
 Choosing the consumables that provide continuous and even gas delivery is also a very important aspect to consider in your MIG welds.

 Be sure to evaluate your project goals in order to select the right gas for the weld at hand.
 Things to keep in mind when selecting include:

 The base material you’ll be welding

 What needs to be done for post-weld clean-up

 The four most common shielding gases used in MIG welding are carbon dioxide, argon, oxygen, and helium.
 Each has its unique benefits, and drawbacks, in any given implementation.